Miranmrashid/Object-Detection-in-an-Urban-Environment/README.md

 ## Future Work

 1.I observed of test animation, bounding box predictions are not stable in every frame (bounding box not detected for some cars in intermediate frames).
-One possible solution is to use  the pretrained model from [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) such as EfficientDet D1 640x640.
+Nevertheless, one solution could be using the pretrained model from [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) such as EfficientDet D1 640x640.
-2. More time can be spent on tune hyperparameters.
+2. More time can be spent on tuning the hyperparameters.
 Due to very limited compute resources, this could not be done.